 Storm: Mudslide sweeps bridges away, valley closed

 Another severe storm hit the Arlberg region in Tyrol.
-This time, the municipality of Pettneu was particularly affected: several bridges were apparently swept away in a mudslide in the Malfontal valley on Thursday evening.
+The municipality of Pettneu was affected: a bridge was torn away by a mudslide in the Malfontal valley on Thursday evening.
 The valley is currently closed.
-Overnight guests staying in a hut have to descend on the other side of the mountain.

-At around 7.30 pm, a heavy thunderstorm with heavy rain and hail fell in the municipality of Pettneu.
-As a result, a large mudslide occurred in the Malfontal valley.
-Several bridges were also swept away by the masses of debris.
-Paths may also have been damaged.

-Due to the mudslide, the Malfontal valley is closed to pedestrians and all vehicle traffic until further notice due to danger to life.
+Overnight guests at the Edmund Graf Hut had to descend to Kappl.

+"Between 6.30 and 7.30 pm, a storm with heavy rain fell in the area of the Hoher Riffler," explains Pettneu Mayor Patrik Wolf.
+Extreme torrents thundered down from the Riffler into the Malfontal and carried a lot of material with them.
+The mudslide tore away the so-called Fernerbrücke bridge at around 1400 meters - the only bridge for vehicles and pedestrians into the valley.
+"Parts of the path were also destroyed in this area and pastureland was mired," explains the head of the village.

 Valley closed due to danger to life